RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 > [the words] meant that the parties had agreed upon the basic points (story, star and money) and that other points were details as to which, it was anticipated, the parties could agree without difficulty; but that a formal agreement would be prepared.

+From the opinion of the court:

+>In Mancuso v.
+Krackov, 110 Cal.App.2d 113, 115, it was said: ‘[I]t is not necessary that each term [of an oral contract] be spelled out in minute detail.’
+In Thompson v.
+Schurman, 65 Cal.App.2d 432, at page 440, it was said: ‘The rule is well established and uniformly followed that when the respective parties orally agree upon all the terms and conditions of a contract with the mutual intention that it shall thereupon become binding, the mere fact that a formal written agreement to the same effect is to be thereafter prepared and signed does not alter the binding validity of the original contract. * * * The question as to whether an oral agreement, including all the essential terms and conditions thereof, which according to the mutual understanding of the parties is to be subsequently reduced to writing, shall take effect forthwith as a completed contract depends on the intention of the parties, to be determined by the surrounding facts and circumstances of a particular case.’
+>* * * The significance of shaking hands, under such circumstances and following the conversation hereinbefore mentioned, and at the same time saying ‘We have a deal,’ was material.
+The intention of the persons who shook hands and used those words, under such circumstances, was material.
+The testimony of both persons, with respect to intention, was to the same effect—that they intended to close the deal.

 The court ultimately decided that on May 16th the parties entered into an oral contract and that they intended it to be legally binding.

 Two drafts incorporated those terms and the parties orally agreed to them.
 Skirball conceded that there were other points to be decided, but the parties had stated they would be handled according to the terms of the deal he for the other movie he had going at RKO.